hopper-project/hoptex/README.md

 ### proctex.py

-proctex.py accepts a directory of .tex files.
-It processes in each document, isolating display mode equations, and generating a nested data structure of document and equation objects.
+proctex.py accepts a directory of .tex files, the corresponding directory of converted .xhtml files, and an output directory.

-Currently temporarily defunct (in light of convertlatex.py).
-Future updates will enable a --cached option that will allow you to pass in pre-generated xhtml, and will attempt to generate math on its own (using latexmlmath) if it doesn't have a cached xhtml file to reference.
+It generates JSON objects.
+Each JSON object contains the following:
+* Text before
+* Text after
+* LaTeX text
+* converted MathML (if applicable)
+* Filename
+* Equation number (in document)

 ### convertlatex.py